Constitution of Ursundova

 Lords of the Ridings shall be responsible, in coordination with the Lord Commander, for mustering such forces as may be necessary for the defense of the realm.
 All Lords, Knights, and Squires of the realm may be called to serve in her defense at any time.

 Knights shall be responsible for providing good service to their Lords in the discharge of their duties, as appropriate to the Lord’s office for whom they are sworn.
 Knights shall have the right to name squires to assist them in the discharge of their responsibilities.
 Knights shall bear personal and pecuniary responsibility for those squires of their own creation.

 This Constitution may be amended and altered as need requires.
-Amendments may be proposed to the Baronial Authority via unanimous consent of the Baronial Council or by national referendum garnering the approval of not less than three-fifths of the vote total.
+Amendments may be proposed to the Ducal Authority via unanimous consent of the Ducal Council or by national referendum garnering the approval of not less than three-fifths of the vote total.